hunghuynh1110/PatternAnalysis-2025/recognition/convnext_alzheimer_49384848/README.md

 BATCH_SIZE = 256
 LABEL_SMOOTHING = 0.1
 ```
+User also has to check `DATA_ROOT` to match actual paths because training was only done on collab and only compatible with `cuda`
 ### Train the Model

+For a more consistent result, user can set seed for reproduction [[12]](#reproducibility)

 Run the training pipeline to start training the model
 ```